top of page

 With the feedback received, I make decisions over the design: change it, publish it is in my shop, bury it next to other bad ideas I have had, etc.

 The truth is, most of my pattern designs don`t even exist.
-Giving them a digital life first allows me to try them really fast, to make as much changes as needed, to experiment a lot and to finally deliver a design I am 99% certain it will work ( I give that 1% to fate).
+Giving them a digital life first allows me to try them really fast, to make as much changes as needed, to experiment a lot with color combinations and to finally deliver a design I am 99% certain it will work (I give that 1% to fate).

 bottom of page